MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-organizational-content-pack-manage-update-delete.md

 # Delete organizational content packs

 > [!NOTE]
 > Organizational content packs are being deprecated.
 Now is a good time to upgrade your content packs to apps, if you haven't started yet.
-See [Upgrade classic workspaces to the new workspaces in Power BI](service-upgrade-workspaces.md) for details.
->

 You can no longer create, manage, or update organizational content packs.
 Read [How should I collaborate on and share dashboards and reports?](service-how-to-collaborate-distribute-dashboards-reports.md) to decide on the best alternative for your situation.